adamgulyas/shopify-case-study/README.md

 >How did the idea for the company (or project) come about?
 -->

-Shopify was founded by Daniel Weinand, Scott Lake, and Tobias Lütke and was incorporated on September 28, 2004.<sup>[1](https://www.crunchbase.com/organization/shopify)</sup> The company was initially incorporated under a numbered name, then was renamed in 2006 to *Jaded Pixel Technologies Inc.*, and finally to *Shopify* in 2011.<sup>[2](https://www.ic.gc.ca/app/scr/cc/CorporationsCanada/fdrlCrpDtls.html?corpId=4261607)</sup>
+Shopify was founded by Daniel Weinand, Scott Lake, and Tobias Lütke<sup>[1](https://www.crunchbase.com/organization/shopify)</sup> and was incorporated on September 28, 2004.<sup>[2](https://www.ic.gc.ca/app/scr/cc/CorporationsCanada/fdrlCrpDtls.html?corpId=4261607)</sup> The company was initially incorporated under a numbered name, then was renamed in 2006 to *Jaded Pixel Technologies Inc.*, and finally to *Shopify* in 2011.<sup>[2](https://www.ic.gc.ca/app/scr/cc/CorporationsCanada/fdrlCrpDtls.html?corpId=4261607)</sup>

 It would be reasonable to assume that Shopify began with the intention of becoming a major player in the domain of e-commerce.
 After all, there were no widely available, easy-to-use platforms for merchants to open a digital storefront in 2004.
-On the contrary, Shopify's original business objective was to sell snowboarding equipment through an online store named *Snowdevil*.
-Already a programmer, co-founder Tobias Lütke developed the online store in two months, and two years later used the code behind it to launch Shopify — an e-commerce platform that the founders wished was available when they started Snowdevil.<sup>[3](https://fullfatcommerce.com/blog/a-history-of-shopify)</sup>
+On the contrary, Shopify's original business objective was to sell snowboarding equipment through an online store by the name of *Snowdevil*.
+Already a programmer, co-founder Tobias Lütke developed the store in two months, and two years later used the code behind it to launch Shopify — a site-building platform that the founders wished was available when they started with Snowdevil.<sup>[3](https://fullfatcommerce.com/blog/a-history-of-shopify)</sup>

 <!-- (Image) Snowdevil home page -->
 <img alt="A screenshot of the original Snowdevil home page" width="700" style="display:block;" src="https://ecommercenews.eu/wp-content/uploads/2020/04/snowdevil.jpg">